Frequently asked questions

 Can I apply with SAT scores?

-No. Jamk UAS does not use SAT test scores as a student selection method.
+Unfortunately no. Jamk UAS does not use SAT test scores as a student selection method.

 What documents are required when applying for bachelor’s degrees?